jordanmklee/film-exif/README.md

 ## Assumptions

 - `film-exif` can only parse JPEG files.
-- There can be multiple APP1 segments in one JPEG file, and `film-exif` assumes that all existing metadata is a result from the scanner/software, and will delete all existing APP1 segments before writing its own.
+- `film-exif` assumes that all existing metadata is a result from the scanner/software, and will delete all existing APPn segments before writing its own.